SoftwareAG/c8y-docs/content/getting-started.md

 bundle: getting-started
 section:
   - getting_started
-weight: 20
+weight: 10
 ---

-Access the platform, get introduced to the general functionalities applying to all {{< product-c8y-iot >}} applications, and customize your user settings.
+Get introduced to the general functionalities applying to all {{< product-c8y-iot >}} applications.
+This section serves as a starting point for all UI users.